 I don’t know of any other worship music group that can motivate such great responses like this.
 I ended up settling in a different church in the end, but today I was happy to see how a band could make such an impact particularly on hurting and lost people.

-I couldn’t recommend Hillsongs as congregation but I will certainly still follow and enjoy their worship music and pray they will plant more seeds in the hearts of the lost that are seeking Christ in a fallen and broken world, but I would point people to a more robust church.
+I will continue to follow and enjoy their worship music and pray they will plant more seeds in the hearts of the lost that are seeking Christ in a fallen and broken world.